ZaviiNet-Studios/MasterServer-Console/README.md

 This console application allows you to manage a list of game servers and perform various actions on them, such as adding or deleting servers from the list, and creating or deleting Docker containers.

+This is Non-Production use, Alot of Functions are still Work In Progress and are not ready.

 ## Requirements